antongoransson/EITF05/README.md

  frameborder="0" />';
 </script>
 ```
-* Remove for example the following code in header in checkout.php: (You might need
+* Remove for example the following code in header in checkout.php:
-	to comment the $username line in addUser in db.php also)

 ```
 htmlspecialchars($_SESSION["username"], ENT_QUOTES, 'UTF-8');